Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Engagement is a one-off, not genuine, checklist-like, or not co-owned
+Engagement is a one-off, not genuine, checklist-like, and/or not co-owned.

 Mitigations

-Invest in participant onboarding, reflection, and storytelling to build confidence and civic identity
+Invest in assembly member onboarding, reflection, and storytelling to build confidence and civic identity.

-Pair Citizen Assemblies with civic learning programs or public engagement parallel to or following the assembly (e.g., participatory budgeting, follow-on panels)
+Pair Citizen Assemblies with civic learning programs or public engagement parallel to or following the assembly (e.g., participatory budgeting, follow-on panels, collaborations with schools).

-Create paths for Assembly participants to stay active after making their recommendations (alumni network, policy co-implementation roles for participants, etc.)
+Create paths for assembly members to stay active after making their recommendations (e.g. alumni network, policy co-implementation roles for assembly members).

 Long-term Impact